rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

+* Holmes, R. and Malan, N.: Accurately diagnosing mixed layer tracer budgets and marine heatwave drivers in ocean models.
+Submitted to the **Journal of Advances in Modeling Earth Systems**.

 ### 2026

 * [55] Danabasoglu, G. and others: Simulated and Observed Transport Estimates Across the Overturning in the Subpolar North Atlantic Program (OSNAP) Section. **Geoscientific Model Development**, accepted.